jamieduk/JNET_MultiTool/README.md

 Some Tips:
 Check file and folder permissions for user intended for to make sure it works!
-Also open ports (forwarding ports) and firewalls if required for port 776 and 777
+Also open ports (forwarding ports) and firewalls if required for port 776 and 777 and for remote shell the port is 1234, all these can be changed!